jamesahnking/PillarsAndRings-NFT-Project/README.md

 # NFT Gereative Art Application -
-## Generates a series of NFT artworks specified by the devloper based on what artwork layers and attributes.
+## Generates a series of NFT artworks specified by the developer based on what artwork layers and attributes given.

 This generator houses the art elements and attributes for the Pillars and Rings NFT project